jonathansampson/twitter-extras/README.md

 # Twitter Extras

+### Version 2.1

+Fixed issue where multiple download/pip buttons would be displayed.

 ## Version 2.0

 Adds support for ultra-wide Twitter.
 This option removes the sidebar column, which typically contains the *What's Happening* and *Who to Follow* sections.
 The resulting space is filled by the primary column, creating a considerably wider timeline.